 Recent Changes in Alabama Family Law: What Alabama Families Need to Know in 2026

-Below is a clear overview of key changes and how they may impact your situation.
+Below is a clear overview of the current landscape and recent updates.

-Alabama’s Child Support Guidelines (Rule 32 of the Alabama Rules of Judicial Administration) were last significantly revised effective May 1, 2022, with additional updates for shared/joint custody cases starting in 2023.
+Alabama’s Child Support Guidelines (Rule 32 of the Alabama Rules of Judicial Administration) were last significantly revised effective May 1, 2022, with additional clarifications for shared parenting cases.

 • The next quadrennial review of the guidelines concluded in late 2025.

-• A 2025 bill (SB 18, effective October 1, 2025) clarified retroactive child support in paternity cases, allowing orders entered in the first year after birth to cover up to nine months before the child’s birth in certain situations.
+• SB 18 (effective October 1, 2025) clarified retroactive child support in paternity cases.
+It allows orders entered in the first year after birth to cover up to nine months before the child’s birth in certain situations.

-• In joint custody scenarios, support calculations now better account for parenting time and shared expenses.
+• In shared or joint custody arrangements, support calculations account for parenting time and shared expenses.

 If your income, parenting schedule, or the child’s needs have changed significantly, you may qualify for a modification.
-Courts generally consider a 10%+ deviation from current guidelines as a potential basis for review.
+Courts often consider a 10%+ deviation from current guidelines as a potential basis for review.

 Alimony (Spousal Support) Rules

 Alabama law limits rehabilitative alimony to a maximum of five years unless extraordinary circumstances exist.
-Periodic alimony can still be awarded in longer marriages but is subject to termination upon remarriage or cohabitation of the recipient spouse.
+Periodic alimony remains available in longer marriages but typically terminates upon remarriage or cohabitation of the recipient.

-No major statutory changes occurred in 2025–2026, but courts continue to apply equitable distribution principles to marital property, including retirement accounts.
+No major statutory changes occurred in 2025–2026.
+Courts continue to apply equitable distribution principles to marital property, including retirement accounts.

 Grandparent Visitation Rights